Twisting Kuperberg invariants via Fox calculus and Reidemeister torsion: Sutured manifolds and Reidemeister torsion

 \subsection{Sutured manifolds}

-Sutured manifolds were introduced by Gabai \cite{Gabai:foliations} in its study of foliations of 3-manifolds.
-Here we give a slightly less general definition, as in \cite{Juhasz:holomorphic}.

-\begin{definition} A {\em sutured manifold} is a 3-manifold-with-boundary $M$ endowed with a collection $\c$ of pairwise disjoint annuli in $\p M$ subject to the following properties: \begin{enumerate} \item Each annuli is the tubular neighborhood of an oriented simple closed curve called a {\em suture}.
-The collection of sutures is denoted by $s(\c)$. \item The surface $R=\p M\sm \c$ is oriented and each (oriented) component of $\p R$ is parallel to some (oriented) suture. \end{enumerate} We denote by $R_+(\c)$ (resp. $R_-(\c)$) the union of the components of $R$ whose orientation coincide (resp. is opposite) with the induced orientation in $\p M$.
-We say that $(M,\c)$ is {\em balanced} if $M$ has no closed components, each component of $\p M$ has at least one suture and $\chi(R_-(\c))=\chi(R_+(\c))$. \end{definition}
+A {\em sutured manifold} is a (compact, oriented) 3-manifold-with-boundary $M$ endowed with a collection $\c$ of pairwise disjoint annuli in $\p M$ subject to the following properties: \begin{enumerate} \item Each annuli is the closed tubular neighborhood of an oriented simple closed curve called a {\em suture}.
+The collection of sutures is denoted by $s(\c)$. \item The surface $R\eq\p M\sm \inte(\c)$ is oriented and each (oriented) component of $\p R$ is oriented-parallel to some suture. \end{enumerate} We denote by $R_+(\c)$ (resp. $R_-(\c)$) the union of the components of $R$ whose orientation coincide (resp. is opposite) with the induced orientation on $\p M$.
+We say that $(M,\c)$ is {\em balanced} if $M$ has no closed components, each component of $\p M$ has at least one suture and $\chi(R_-(\c))=\chi(R_+(\c))$.

 \begin{example} Let $Y$ be a connected closed oriented 3-manifold.
-Let $B\sb Y$ be an embedded open 3-ball.
-Then $M=Y\sm B$ is a sutured 3-manifold if we let $\c$ be a single annulus in $\p M$.
-The subsurfaces $R_{\pm}(\c)$ are both disks in this case. \end{example}
+Let $B^3\sb Y$ be an embedded open 3-ball.
+Then $M_0=Y\sm B^3$ is a balanced sutured 3-manifold if we let $\c_0$ be a single annulus in $\p M_0$.
+The subsurfaces $R_{\pm}(\c_0)$ are both disks in this case. \end{example}

 \begin{example} Let $L$ be a link in a closed oriented 3-manifold $Y$.
 Let $N(L)$ be an open tubular neighborhood of $L$ in $Y$.
-Then $M=Y\sm N(L)$ is a balanced sutured 3-manifold if we let $\c$ consists of a pair of oppositely oriented meridians, one pair for each component of $\p M$.
-For each component $T\sb \p M$, $T\sm (T\cap \c)$ consists of two annuli, one in $R_-$ and the other in $R_+$. \end{example}
+Then $M_L=Y\sm N(L)$ is a balanced sutured 3-manifold if we let $\c=\c_L$ consists of a pair of oppositely oriented meridians, one pair for each component of $\p M_L$.
+For each component $T\sb \p M_L$, $T\sm (T\cap \c_L)$ consists of two annuli, one in $R_-(\c_L)$ and the other in $R_+(\c_L)$. \end{example}

-\begin{example} Let $R$ be a compact oriented surface-with-boundary.
-Then $R\t [-1,1]$ is a sutured manifold if we let $\c=\p R\t [-1,1]$.
-We say that $R\t[-1,1]$ is a {\em product sutured manifold}. \end{example}

-\begin{definition} A {\em sutured compression body} is a sutured manifold obtained from a product sutured manifold $R\t [-1,1]$ by adding 3-dimensional one handles entirely along $R\t \{1\}$ or entirely along $R\t\{-1\}$. \end{definition}

-Seifert surface complements can also be given the structure of a balanced sutured manifold, see \cite{Juhasz:holomorphic}.